Captain Pirate

-Captain Pirate is a 1952 American adventure film directed by Ralph Murphy and starring Louis Hayward.
-The swashbuckler was based on the 1931 Rafael Sabatini novel Captain Blood Returns.
+Captain Pirate is a 1952 American technicolor adventure film directed by Ralph Murphy and starring Louis Hayward, Patricia Medina and John Sutton.
+The swashbuckler was based on the 1931 Rafael Sabatini novel Captain Blood Returns, and is a sequel to the 1950 film Fortunes of Captain Blood.
+It was made and distributed by Columbia Pictures.
 This was the final film directed by Murphy.

 Plot

 Captain Blood is pardoned by the Crown for his crimes against Spain on the Spanish Main.
 By 1690 he is living in the West Indies on his plantation where he practices medicine and is to be married to Isabella.
-His new life is put in danger when he is arrested on a piracy charge after somebody raids the island making him look guilty.
+His new life is put in danger when he is arrested on a piracy charge after somebody raids Cartagena and word spreads on the island he was identified as the leader making him look guilty.
 To prove otherwise he has to sail again.